-Whether it is your first time to the camp or your fourth; going to Hallyucamp can be a confusing thing!
+Whether it is your first time to the camp or your fourth or fifth; going to Hallyucamp can be a confusing thing!

 We have listed all of your most frequently asked questions below.
 It should take away most of your confusion.